Mariazell Basilica: Pilgrimage development

+The pilgrimage was reinstated under Francis I of Austria.
+In the 19th century, pilgrims were recorded as heading to Mariazell from Styria, Carinthia, Moravia, Silesia, the Tyrol, Vienna, and other parts of the Austrian Empire, with a formal pilgrimage beginning at St. Stephen's Cathedral, Vienna in summer.

+In May 2004, the Mitteleuropäischer Katholikentag (Central European Catholic Day) took place in Mariazell.
+Im Spring 2007, Alfred Gusenbauer, the then-Chancellor of Austria, made the Mariazell pilgrimage as part of a campaign promise.
+Pope Benedict XVI awarded the Golden Rose, a papal honor, to Mariazell Basilica during his apostolic journey to Austria in 2007.

 Legends

 There are three basic legends about the founding of Mariazell and its development.
 The legend of the town's founding says that in 1157, a monk of St. Lambrecht, called Magnus, was sent to the area of the current town as a minister.
 When his way was blocked by a rock, he set down the Marian figurine he had brought with him, whereby the rock broke apart and left Magnus' way clear.
 On a nearby bank, he settled down, placed the figurine on a tree trunk, and built a cell out of wood, which served as both his chapel and his living quarters.

 The second legend relates how Henry Margrave of Moravia and his wife, having been healed of severe gout by the help of Our Lady of Mariazell, made a pilgrimage to that place around 1200.
 There they had the first stone church built on the site of the wooden chapel.

 The third legend recounts a victorious battle of the Hungarian King Ludwig I. over a numerically superior Turkish army.
 In thanks he built the gothic church and endowed it with the Schatzkammerbild (treasury image) that he saw laid upon his chest in a dream.

 In 2007, the Mariazell Basilica was selected as the main motif of a collectors' coin: the Austrian Mariazell Basilica commemorative coin, minted on May 9.
 The coin shows the facade of the basilica with its characteristic central gothic tower flanked by two baroque towers.